cwaldbieser/vim_journal/vim-journal.rst

 * Close all splits except current with :only
 * Move current window to top, bottom, left, right with CTRL-W J K H L
 * Close all splits except this one: CTRL-w o (only this one).
+* Maximize windows horizontally and vertically: CTRL-W _ and CTRL-W |

-Drill 06 - macros
+Drill 07 - macros
 """""""""""""""""

 * Create a macro and apply it to all lines `:%norm! @a`

-Drill 07 - folding
+Drill 08 - folding
 """"""""""""""""""

 * Practice folding and unfolding.
 * set foldmethod=indent
+* set foldnestmax=1
+* zj, zk navigation
+* zo, ZO, zc, ZC, zr, zR, zm, zM